-So, off we went, with the owner’s son Hassan (who was probably about 10 years old) leading the way with the rope and pulling the disgruntled camel dutifully along.
-Nora smiled and told me to be brave; she’d be here when I got back.
+So, off we go, with the owner’s son Hassan (who is probably about 10 years old) leading the way.
+Hassan holds the rope and pulls the disgruntled camel dutifully along.
+Nora smiles and tells me to be brave; she’ll be here when I get back.

-Hassan stopped the camel at a good point for pictures and I obediently handed down my camera.
-He took several great pictures and then decided the camel needed to sit down to get the best shot of the pyramids behind me (he may be only 10 but, hey, he’s an artist).
-He tugged on the rope aggressively until the camel finally obliged and sat down for photos.
+He takes several great pictures and then decides the camel needs to sit down for the best shot of the pyramids behind me.
+He may be only 10 but, hey, he’s an artist.

-Hassan began to walk away to take the picture, at which point the camel decided to remind us who was really in charge and promptly got back up.
-Oh crap.
-I hold on for dear life as Hassan scolds the camel until he relents and sits back down.
+I hold on for dear life as Hassan scolds the camel until he obliges and sits back down.
 I idly begin to wonder if Hassan has any first-aid training.

 We access the Sphinx by walking through the adjacent Valley Temple of Khafre, one of the oldest surviving temples in Egypt.
-Nora points out a number of things inside the temple including an up close look at how the enormous stones were stacked on top of each other without using any glue in between in such an intricately sturdy way that they still stand to this day.
+Nora points out a number of things inside the temple.
+Most fascinating is how the enormous stones are stacked on top of each other – all without using any glue in between – in such an intricately sturdy way that they still stand to this day.

 The Cairo Museum

-When we arrive I am instantly thankful that Nora is with me to guide me around and show me the highlights, the place is enormous and there is so much to see.
+When we arrive I am instantly thankful that Nora is with me to guide me around and show me the highlights.
+The museum is enormous and there is so much to see.
 Nora expertly guides me through the most interesting exhibits and provides a thorough and colorful history of each.

-She took me to a falafel stand – which I thought was a good idea as I had at least heard of falafel.
-Nora did the ordering and the pushing through the crowd to get to the counter.
-I stood in the back and tried my best to blend (tricky when you’re the only tall blond in an Egyptian falafel stand).
+She takes me to a falafel stand.
+This seems like a great idea since I have at least heard of falafel.
+Nora does the ordering and the pushing through the crowd to get to the counter.
+I stand in the back and try my best to blend in (tricky when you’re the only tall blond in an Egyptian falafel stand).

-It was fascinating to hear her discuss Islam and how she lives her daily life.
-I really enjoyed our conversation and the articulate way Nora was able to educate me in something so different from my own culture.
-It definitely gave me a more favorable impression of the Muslim culture than the one I’ve had since 2001.
+It’s fascinating to hear her discuss Islam and how she lives her daily life.
+I really enjoy our conversation and the articulate way Nora is able to educate me in something so different from my own culture.

 The Cairo Bazaar – Khan al Khalili

-So she took me to her favorite silver shop and we were graciously welcomed by the owner who greeted her by name and offered us lemon drinks.
-I managed to pick up a couple of things including a bracelet for myself and a couple of gifts.
-My prized acquisition (which the owner threw in for free thanks to Debbie) was a sliver cartouche (sort of an oval shaped charm) with my name spelled in Egyptian hieroglyphics.
-It took an hour to have it hand made so we continued our shopping and returned to pick it up later.
+My prized acquisition (which the owner throws in for free thanks to Debbie) is a sliver cartouche.
+A cartouche is sort of an oval shaped charm with my name spelled in Egyptian hieroglyphics.
+It takes an hour to have it hand made so we continue our shopping and return to pick it up later.

-As we wandered the bazaar I was glad to have a local with me as the shop owners there can be very “intrusive” on your personal space.
-It’s a constant barrage of men standing outside their shops trying to draw you inside.
-I bought a few more things with Debbie’s expert guidance before thanking her for a perfect day and calling it a night.
+As we wander the bazaar, I’m so glad to have a local with me as the shop owners can be very “intrusive” on your personal space.
+It’s a constant barrage of men standing outside their shops trying to draw me inside.
+I buy a few more things with Debbie’s expert guidance before thanking her for a perfect day and calling it a night.